OfficialRBweb3/CCF-Funding-Requests/Proposal Ryan Babel x Qubic.md

 **CCF Proposal: Part 1**

-Send 7.6 billion QUBIC to the identity:
+Send 7.6 billion QUBIC to the wallet:

 BIALNVSDAWDXUCOVZALXDHDTONNBLVVSPVMWGKUTLCAPNUQMCKJANYFCLMZM